tawounfouet/fractal-analytics-academy/README.md

 Through hands-on courses like "Python for Data Science" and "Advanced Machine Learning Algorithm," I learnto master Python programming, harness the power of machine learning, and cultivate expertise in data manipulation.
 Additionally, courses like "Human Decision Making and its Biases"  provide me with a profound understanding of cognitive factors affecting decisions.
 I  also learn the direct application of tools like **SQL**, **PowerBI**, and **Python** to `real-world scenarios`.

 Here is the earn a Professional Certificate :

+### About Fractal Analytics Academy

+`Learn & Grow` is our mantra at Fractal.

+Whether you are aspiring to enter the field of Data Analytics, a working professional, or an organization with a learning requirement, we have a learning program for your need.